damien5314/RxReddit/README.md

 In order to use endpoints requiring a user context (voting on submissions, submitting new comments, etc) you must present the authorization page to your users, then pass the callback URL back to `RedditService` once the user authorizes your app.
 The library will automatically extract the authorization code from the callback URL and use this to authenticate the user.

+Attempting to access an authenticated API without being in authenticated will result in an `IllegalStateException` that can be handled in the Observable's `onError` callback.
+You can verify the service is in authenticated state by calling `RedditService::isUserAuthorized`.

 ## Gradle

 [![Release](https://jitpack.io/v/damien5314/RxReddit.svg)](https://jitpack.io/#damien5314/RxReddit)